LeoLjl/Explainable-Alzheimer-s-Disease-Diagnosis/README.md

 - medpy

 ## Training
-Run the training script on ADNI dataset.
-Distributed training is available for training the proposed DeepTAAD, where --nproc_per_node decides the numer of gpus and --master_port implys the port number. you can use the following command to train the model with task assistance loss `CUDA_VISIBLE_DEVICES=1 python3 -m torch.distributed.launch --nproc_per_node=1 --master_port 20003 cam_train.py` you can use the following command to train the model with task assistance loss and auxliary loss weight method to balance the scale of tasks
+Run the training script on the ADNI dataset.
+Distributed training is available for training the proposed DeepTAAD, where --nproc_per_node decides the numer of gpus and --master_port implys the port number. you can use the following command to train the model with task assistance loss `CUDA_VISIBLE_DEVICES=0 python3 -m torch.distributed.launch --nproc_per_node=1 --master_port 20003 train.py`
-`CUDA_VISIBLE_DEVICES=1 python3 -m torch.distributed.launch --nproc_per_node=1 --master_port 20003 uncertainty_loss_train.py`

 ## Testing
 If  you want to test the model which has been trained on the ADNI dataset, run the testing script as following.